-I ord Thomas is the Head of the Judiciary and President of the Courts of England and Wales, the most senior position in the United Kingdom judiciary.
+Roger John Laugharne Thomas, Lord Thomas of Cwmgiedd is the Head of the Judiciary and President of the Courts of England and Wales, the most senior position in the United Kingdom judiciary.

 Lord Thomas is the first Chief Justice of England and Wales to deliver the Sultan Azlan Shah Law Lecture.